11 Insightful Ways to Tell if Your Lactation Help is Helpful

 9. Did the care plan have timeframes attached to it?

-Especially if the plan involves “triple feeding” (a common recommendation from clinic-based IBCLCs), there should be a time limit of something like 24-48 hours due to the intensity of this process.
+Especially if the plan involves “triple feeding” (a common recommendation from clinic-based IBCLCs especially), there should ideally be a brief time limit of something like 24-48 hours before reevaluating, due to the intensity of this process.

 The other aspect of this is that babies grow and change quickly in the beginning.
 Advice you get in the first days after birth (positioning, timing of feeds, etc.) is unlikely to be helpful past the first week or two.
 But often lactation professionals neglect to mention this, leaving parents feeling trapped in “rules” that don’t apply anymore.